aejenk/glitchup/README.md

 <div align="center">
 <sub>
-A databender library/executable made in Rust.
+A databender executable made in Rust.
 Comes with option loading, and proc macros to help development.
 </sub>
 </div>